Exceptional van Hove Singularities in Pseudogapped Metals

 Our main observation is the following.
 Consider a one-band system whose Fermi surface is simply connected in the weakly interacting limit.
 Then, the saddle points are necessarily located at high symmetry points in the Brillouin zone where the Fermi surface can open or close.
 A typical example is the $(\pm\pi, 0)$ and $(0, \pm\pi)$ points for a square lattice when the band extremum is at $(0, 0)$ or $(\pi, \pi)$.
 This situation is to be contrasted with the case where the interaction is strong enough to induce self-energy corrections that are singular, such as in a pseudogap phase.
 Then, as shown in Fig.~\ref{fig1}(a)-(c), the self energy splits the simply connected Fermi surface into a multiply connected surface (i.e, Fermi pockets, or annular Fermi surfaces), and the saddle point is a result of the touching of two pieces of that surface.
 In this case the saddle points are not located on high symmetry points, but they lie on high symmetry lines, see arrows in Fig.~\ref{fig1}(b), which has important consequences.
 We describe the resulting interaction driven van Hove singularity as being ``exceptional'', to distinguish them from ordinary van Hove singularities that are obtained in the weakly interacting limit.

 \emph{Model.}--- The canonical system to illustrate the physics of exceptional van Hove singularities are certain underdoped cuprates in the pseudogap state.
-Motivated by the Yang-Rice-Zhang model~\cite{yang06}, we describe it by a single band of electrons whose Green's function is given by \beq G_{\bk}(i\om_n)^{-1} = i\om_n - \ep_{\bk} - P_{\bk}^2/(i\om_n - \xi_{\bk}). \eeq This type of model has been justified through phenomenological~\cite{yang06,norman98,norman07,bascones08,storey16} as well as numerical~\cite{kyung06,stanescu06,civelli09,liebsch09,sakai09,sakai16,wu18,braganca18,sordi10,sordi11} cluster dynamical mean field studies of the strong coupling Hubbard model.
+Motivated by the Yang-Rice-Zhang (YRZ) model~\cite{yang06}, we describe it by a single band of electrons whose Green's function is given by \beq G_{\bk}(i\om_n)^{-1} = i\om_n - \ep_{\bk} - P_{\bk}^2/(i\om_n - \xi_{\bk}). \eeq This type of model has been justified through phenomenological~\cite{yang06,norman98,norman07,bascones08,storey16} as well as numerical~\cite{kyung06,stanescu06,civelli09,liebsch09,sakai09,sakai16,wu18,braganca18,sordi10,sordi11} cluster dynamical mean field studies of the strong coupling Hubbard model.
+An extensive comparison with experiments using the YRZ model has also been reported in Ref.~\cite{rice12}.
 Here, $\ep_{\bk} = -2\tilde{t} (\cos k_x + \cos k_y) - 4t^{\prm} \cos k_x \cos k_y - \mu$ is the electron dispersion, $\tilde{t} (p) = t[1 - 4(0.2-p)]$ is a hopping parameter modified by the interaction, $t =1$, $t^{\prime} = -0.15$, $p$ is the hole doping, and $\mu$ is the chemical potential.
 We take $\xi_{\bk} = 2\tilde{t} (\cos k_x + \cos k_y)$, where the equation $\xi_{\bk} = -\omega$ defines the points on the Brillouin zone where the electron's spectral weight is suppressed due to the pseudogap.
 We model the pseudogap by $P_{\bk}(p) = \theta(p^{\ast} - p) P_0 (1 - p/p^{\ast}) (\cos k_x - \cos k_y)$, where $\theta(x)$ is the Heaviside step function, $P_0 =0.4$ is the pseudogap energy at half filling ($p=0$), and which decreases linearly with hole doping, and terminates at $p^{\ast}=0.2$.
+All energy scales are in unit of $t$, which we take to be about 300 meV~\cite{andersen95} for later estimates.